TheRealNox/2015-space-apps-challenge/Web/README.md

 ### users/register
 ``POST /api/users/register``

 Registers a new user.
+Supplies an auth_token which can be used in subsequent requests.

 **Parameters:**
 - email_address
 - password

+**Returns:**
+[
+  errors: [],
+  auth_token: "blah blah blah",
+  success: true
+]

 ### users/login
 ``POST /api/users/login``

 Logs a user in.
+Supplies an auth_token which can be used in subsequent requests.

 **Parameters:**
 - email_address
 - password

+**Returns:**
+[
+  auth_token: "blah blah blah",
+  success: true
+]

 ### ratings
 ``GET /api/users/login``